 About Jeremy Lent

 Jeremy Lent is an author whose writings investigate the patterns of thought that have led our civilization to its current crisis of sustainability.
-He is founder of the nonprofit Liology Institute, dedicated to fostering an integrated worldview, both scientifically rigorous and intrinsically meaningful, that could enable humanity to thrive sustainably on the earth.
+He is founder of the nonprofit Liology Institute, dedicated to fostering an integrated worldview, both scientifically rigorous and intrinsically meaningful, that could enable humanity to thrive sustainably on the Earth.

 Born in London, England, Lent received a BA in English Literature from Cambridge University and an MBA from the University of Chicago.
-He pursued a career in business, eventually founding an internet startup and taking it public.
+He initially pursued a career in business, founding an internet startup and taking it public.

 "Around fifteen years ago, my life began unraveling around me.

 I’d recently taken public the internet company I'd founded in a successful IPO during the internet bubble year of 1999.
 But my wife was developing serious health problems and I quit the company to look after her.
 Within a couple of years, the company was collapsing, and my wife’s health deteriorated further, leading to her eventual death.